 What is TimberTop?

-TimberTop is New Brunswick’s largest treetop adventure park.
+TimberTop is one of Canada’s largest treetop adventure parks.
 During any given TimberTop experience, you’ll find yourself climbing ladders, navigating suspended bridges, handing rock walls, flying between trees on zip lines, swinging, and more.
 Through it all, you’ll be secured with our top-of-the-line smart carabiner system which keeps guests locked into the course at all times, along with helmets and full-body harnesses.

 What can I expect during my TimberTop experience?